-Effective communication is essential for successful collaboration between legal and procurement.
+Effective communication is essential for successful collaboration between these two department.
 Some communication strategies that can promote effective collaboration include:

 - Regular meetings: Professionals from these departments should meet regularly to discuss ongoing projects, share information, and identify potential legal risks.